 But wait!
 I never worked to have it all.
 If anything I worked to have a career and if it came with other stuff, well, that was awesome.

 Many instances rushed in front of me.
 The pressure to prove myself as a professional woman.
 I didn’t date for many years because it reflected badly on my image as a driven women.
 Driven women don’t date or marry or have kids.
 They work.

 The constant inquiry about my love life.
 To avoid embarrassment during dry spells in my dating life I would say things like I wasn’t looking.
 I strategically became available or unavailable based on how many men wanted to date me.
 Men can ask their friends to set them up.
 Women hesitate.

 Also, it’s a turn off if settling down and having a relationship are dictated heavily by time and space.

 Men that I was with soon became tired of playing second fiddle to my work.
 But I always played second fiddle to their work and never questioned it.
 I never compared work to myself because work is work.
 I wish they could’ve been the significant other that I was to them.

 When I came down from criminal law to family law I was questioned about why I made the change.
-People suspected that I wasn’t driven enough or maybe I was starting a family.
+People suspected that I wasn’t ambitious enough or maybe I was starting a family.
 No one asked me what really happened.
 My mother was happy that I was finally leaving a man’s job, criminal law, to a man.
 Family law is what women should do, my mother said.

 But when I further lessened my workload by adopting copyright litigation I was reminded by everyone that breaking back into family law would be so much harder.
 But I didn’t want to break back into family law.
 I wanted to do criminal law again but had zero work friends as there have traditionally been very few women there.
 I couldn’t share my experiences with many people who didn’t get it and it got lonely.